spizzirri/tallerwebi-base/README.md

-Spring MVC hello world example (Maven and Thymeleaf)
+Proyecto base Taller Web I (Maven and Thymeleaf)
 ===============================

 This is the source code for the article - [Spring MVC hello world example (Maven and Thymeleaf)](https://mkyong.com/spring-mvc/spring-mvc-hello-world-example/).

-_P.S This tutorial is NOT a Spring Boot application, just pure Spring Web MVC!_

-## 1. Technologies and tools used:
+## 1. Tecnologías:
 * Java 11
 * Spring 5.2.22.RELEASE
 * Thymeleaf 3.0.15.RELEASE